codacy/docs/docs/codacy-api/examples/uploading-application-scanning-results.md

 -   **ORGANIZATION:** Name of the organization on the Git provider.
 For example, `codacy`.
 You must have admin permissions over the organization on the Git provider.

 -   **TOOL_NAME:** Name of the DAST tool used to generate the report.

-    !!! note
 Currently, only ZAP is supported.

 -   **DAST_REPORT_PATH:** Path to the file containing the DAST report.